B-Ring-Group-3/B-Ring-Group-3/Software Design and Architecture.md

 Data Analysis: The examination of data to extract useful information, patterns, and insights.

+Firebase: An API for application data synchronization across Android, web, and iOS devices

 Flutter: An open-source UI framework for building natively compiled applications for mobile, web, and desktop from a single codebase

-JSON (JavaScript Object Notation): A data interchange format used for structured data, often used in data storage and transmission

 Load Balancing: The process of distributing network traffic across multiple servers to ensure high availability, improved performance, and redundancy